SCOLIOSIS AND SPINE SURGERY RISKS AND COMPLICATIONS

 Lung Problems & Complications

-It is important that your lungs are working at their best following surgery to ensure that you get plenty of oxygen to the tissues of the body that are trying to heal.
+Your lungs must be working at their best following surgery to ensure that you get plenty of oxygen to the tissues of the body that are trying to heal.
 If the lungs are not working properly after surgery, then it might lead to poor blood oxygen levels and even develop pneumonia.

 There are several reasons why your lungs may not work normally after surgery.
 If you were put to sleep with a general anesthetic, the use of medications may temporarily cause the lungs to not function as well as normal.
 This is one reason that doctors recommend a spinal-type anesthetic whenever possible.
 Lying in bed prevents completely normal function of the lungs, and the medications you take for pain may cause you to not breathe as deeply as you normally would.